hbctraining/Training-modules/DGE-functional-analysis/lessons/01_setting_up.md

 <img src="../img/generic_complete_wd_setup.png" width="300">

-### Adding file to your working directory
+### Adding files to your working directory

-We have the differential expression results output from our DE analysis using DESeq2 that we will be working with in the lessons.
+We can use gene lists output from various different types of experiments to perform functional analysis.
+For today's workshop we will be using the output of differential gene expression (DGE) analysis performed on an RNA-seq dataset using the R package DESeq2.

-Download the files to the `data` folder by **right-clicking** the links below:
+Download the DGE result file to the `data` folder by **right-clicking** the link below:

  - **Differential expression results:** right-click [here](https://github.com/hbctraining/Training-modules/raw/master/Visualization_in_R/data/Mov10oe_DE_results.csv)